nucypher/nucypher/docs/source/guides/contribution_guide.rst

 ----------------------

-As an effort to preserve authorship and a cohesive commit history, we prefer if proposed contributions are rebased over master (or appropriate branch) when a merge conflict arises, instead of making a merge commit back into the contributors fork.
+As an effort to preserve authorship and a cohesive commit history, we prefer if proposed contributions are rebased over `main` (or appropriate branch) when a merge conflict arises, instead of making a merge commit back into the contributors fork.

 Generally speaking the preferred process of doing so is with an `interactive rebase`: